Is Gran Fondo Hincapie for racers?

 How many aid stations will be on the course?

-There will be three stations along the courses stocked with food, water, and medical supplies.
+There will be four stations along the courses stocked with food, water, and medical supplies.
 Riders on the Gran route will reach each station, while Medio riders will have access to two and Piccolo riders will hit one.